 Your First Elixir Code

-Go ahead and have a look the installation instructions for setting up Elixir.
+Go ahead and have a look at the installation instructions for setting up Elixir.
 Once you’re done, come back to this page.

 Our First Elixir Program

-Let’s try the same for Elixir.
+Let’s dive in!
+Open your favorite text editor and type the following code: Let’s try the same for Elixir.
 We’ll try out different ways to do it.

 Option - 1: Scripting mode